GregNicholas/groceries-MERN/README.md

 Another new thing I encountered here is express-async-handler, which neatly wraps each of these async functions.

 On the frontend, I used Vite to set up the React app.
 In the past I have used Create React App, but found Vite to be a fast alternative with a smaller total file size.
-Using react router as I have in the past, the routes are set up in the App.jsx file.
+Using react router, the routes are set up in the App.jsx file.
 Other main folders are "pages" and "components."

 ## Built with: